ludovicianul/ludovicianul.github.io/_posts/2023-01-26-vault-api-fuzz-part1.md

     ]
 }
 ```
-For which is clearly a validation issue.
+This is clearly a validation issue, which the API user can correct.

 A `GET` on `/internal/counters/activity/export` will return a `500`:
 ```json